This post will help you with ideas of food swaps for healthier teeth today!

 Coffee has grown in popularity and the number of coffee laced drinks has mushroomed.
 Some of the admittedly tasty ones are sugar stacked, but there are several alternative ways of getting a hit from caffeine without rotting your teeth.

-By making regular visits, every 6 months to your family dentist, you will find out just what your diet is doing to your teeth and whether a change in what you eat and drink using sugar swaps is having a positive influence.
+By making regular visits, every 6 months to your family dentist, you will find out just what your diet is doing to your teeth.
+As well as whether a change in what you eat and drink using food swaps for healthier teeth is having a positive influence.
 This is a good time to discuss dietary alternatives with the dentist, too.